AOB is gone.

 The moment costs hit QuickBooks, Insight compares them against the estimate on the job.
 Labor, materials, dump fees, overhead, all live.
 Two-track mode auto-detects when AP is being captured and switches from revenue-only to full margin view.
 You stop waiting until month-end to find out a job lost money.
 You find out while you can still do something about it.

-Cash flow visibility six weeks out, before the crunch hits.
+Cash flow visibility 90 days out, before the crunch hits.

-Combines real AR probabilities with supplement timing, material vendor cycles, and payroll to project your cash position six weeks ahead.
+Combines real AR probabilities with supplement timing, material vendor cycles, and payroll to project your cash position 90 days ahead.
 Detects crunches before they happen.
 Two-track mode picks up AP automatically when costs are tagged for a full cash picture, not just collections.
 Stop running the business on bank balance gut-checks.

 The platform thinks across products.
 Ledger flags feed Forecast crunches.
 Insight margin variance feeds Ledger priority.
 Forecast cash gaps surface in Ledger as collection urgency.
 Buy them separately and you get three good tools.
 Buy the OS and you get a financial nerve center.